t-mart/mousehole/README.md

   seconds after which a MAM response is considered stale.
 This ensures that we're still talking with MAM at some regular interval and ensures we can detect out-of-band changes to the cookie.
-- `MOUSEHOLE_GET_HOST_IP_URL`: _(Default `https://api.ipify.org?format=json`)_
-  The URL to use to get the current IP address of the host.
-This is used during checks to ensure we actually need to update the IP address with MAM.

 ## First-time setup (or if cookie gets out of sync)